ZantetsukenGT/gtasa-precise-fps-limiter/README.md

 # Building

-Open the main .sln file from the `project_files/` folder, click compile, enjoy.
+Open the main .sln file from the `project_files/` folder, click compile, check the `output/` folder, enjoy.